HXCHS/HackersX-Unblocked-Websites/README.md

 # HackersX - !UPDATE!
-I HAVE FOUND A WAY TO KILL SECURLY
+STAR THIS REPO AND LEARN TO KILL SECURLY
 Go to [this file](/SecurlyKiller) and click the copy button to the right of "raw" ![image](https://github.com/HXCHS/HackersX-Unblocked-Websites/assets/113638066/18e289c4-da5f-47b3-a8ac-195996f7d3d1)

 Now go to [html compiler](https://onecompiler.com/html) and paste that code after deleting the text that is already there.